 We can extend the commonly-used technique of mean-variance optimization (MVO) to derive optimal asset allocations under various assumptions.
 We don’t know which assumptions apply to the real world, but we can draw some general lessons.
 The result suggest that we should try to both increase expected return and decrease correlation, but that we should prioritize increasing expected return.

-Disclaimer: I am not an investment advisor and this should not be taken as investment advice.
-This content is for informational purposes only.
-Please do your own research or seek professional advice and otherwise take reasonable precautions before making any significant investment decisions.
+Disclaimer: This should not be taken as investment advice.
 Any given portfolio results are hypothetical and do not represent returns achieved by an actual investor.
 Any asset allocation described as “optimal”, how an investor “should” invest, or similarly, is only considered such for the goal of maximizing geometric return under specific theoretical conditions, and may not be optimal for any actual investors.

 Cross-posted to the Effective Altruism Forum.

 - Key takeaways

 - Problem setup